 How can you spot an old soul?

-Old souls tend to emanate a calm, steady quality that has substance, depth or gravitas.
-In comparison, young souls can appear frantic and superficial while mature souls seem perpetually stressed and assailed by life.
-You can often hear it in the voice — young souls tend to talk loud and fast, mature souls have a sort of soft tone laced with uncertainty, while old souls tend to have a slow, deep voice – relaxed, assured and unhurried.
+Old Souls tend to emanate a calm, steady quality that has substance, depth or gravitas.
+In contrast, Young Souls tend to appear frantic and superficial while Mature Souls seem perpetually stressed and assailed by life.
+You can often hear it in the voice —

 A d v e r t i s e m e n t